Ichthyostega/yoshimi-test/README.md

 However, *actual coding changes* might have *altered the runtime behaviour*, and you might get an alarm on some test cases when running the Testsuite.
 In such a case, either the code needs to be fixed, or otherwise the developers must reach the conclusion that the changed timings are inevitable or acceptable.
-In the latter case, run the Testsuite with the `--baseline` flag and check in the resulting expectation changes into Git.
+In the latter case, run the Testsuite with the `--baseline` flag and check-in the resulting expectation changes into Git.
 Likewise, when *adding new test cases*, a new baseline should be captured, preferably after having performed that test case at least 5-10 times.

 There is a certain amount of leeway built into this error detection logic, yet the Testsuite also watches for coherent